AlaskaAirlines/WebCoreStyleSheets/README.md

 // essentials setup baseline primitive selectors for any UI development
 @import '~@aurodesignsystem/design-tokens/src/tokens/essentials';

+// essentials+fv is the same as essentials + the pre-defined focus-visible accessibility feature
+@import '~@aurodesignsystem/design-tokens/src/tokens/essentials+fv';
 ```

 For an example of setting up a master file that imports all of WCSS's resources, see the [styleTest.scss](https://github.com/AlaskaAirlines/OrionWebCoreStyleSheets/blob/master/tests/styleTest.scss) in the project.